 The loan term you will qualify for is based upon the creditworthiness of your business and the personal credit of the primary owner/manager and may range from 12 months to 36 months.
 The higher your credit worthiness the longer the terms you will be offered.
 ARF’s loan terms are expressed in weeks versus months.
-For example, a 12-month loan will have a term of 52 weeks; an 18-month loan will have a term of 78 weeks; a 24-month loan will have a term of 104 weeks and so forth.
+For example, a 12-month loan will have a term of 52 weeks; an 18-month loan will have a term of 78 weeks; a 24-month loan will have a term of 104 weeks and a 36-month loan will have a term of 156 weeks.
 Your loan term represents the amount of time you have to pay back the principal and finance charges due under your merchant loan agreement.

 There is an administrative charge on each loan to cover the expense of underwriting, funding and servicing your loan.
 That cost is 3% of your loan amount and is due upon the closing/funding of your loan.
 This cost is financed in your loan and a separate payment is not required.
 When your loan funds, 3% is deducted from the Loan Amount and will be paid to the lender for these expenses and 97% of your loan proceeds will be deposited into your business’ checking account.
 For example, if you borrow $100,000, $3,000 will be paid to the lender and $97,000 will be deposited into your business’ bank account.
 This administrative charge is referred to as “Closing Fees” and is clearly denoted in your loan agreement.